APRIL-JUNE 2026

 Course Description

 This series focuses on a series of three archetypal dreams richly amplified by motifs from Alchemical, Arthurian, Egyptian, Classical, Celtic, and Nordic mythologies.
-An illustrated memoir of my travels with Joseph Campbell in France, Egypt, and Kenya introduces the sessions.
+An illustrated memoir of Dr. Smith’s travels with Joseph Campbell in France, Egypt, and Kenya introduces the sessions.

 Learning Objectives